Michelle Jackson has studied art and interior design since 1983. She has attended design school and worked as an artist/visual artist.

 1. A Three-Sided Fireplace

 Three-sided fireplaces are dated and unattractive.
-This once-cool answer to “no place to put the fireplace” is now an awkward nod to the 90s-era tract homes.
+This once-cool answer to "I have no room for a fireplace" is now an awkward nod to the 90s-era tract homes.
 What’s worse is that the fireplace is supposed to be a focal point in a room.
 So when it is stuck somewhere weird, it throws the whole room off.

 What is the fix for this situation?
 Update the fireplace with new finishes.
 The new three-sided fireplaces are surrounded by natural stone and seamless glass for a sleek designer look.
 Turn that fireplace into a feature of the room instead of an eyesore.